Atticuszz/Spark/docs/.trash/How to Monitor and Test the Health of SSD in Linux 1.md

 tags:
   - "linux"
 ---
+# How to Monitor and Test the Health of SSD in Linux 1

 [![Warp Terminal](https://linuxhandbook.com/assets/images/warp-terminal.webp)](https://www.warp.dev/?utm_source=linux_handbook&utm_medium=display&utm_campaign=linux_launch)

-### What is S.M.A.R.T.?
+## What is S.M.A.R.T.?

 S.M.A.R.T. –for [Self-Monitoring, Analysis, and Reporting Technology](https://en.wikipedia.org/wiki/S.M.A.R.T.)— is a technology embedded in storage devices like hard disk drives or SSDs and whose goal is to monitor their health status.

 In practice, S.M.A.R.T. will monitor several disk parameters during normal drive operations, like the number of reading errors, the drive startup times or even the environmental condition.
 Moreover, S.M.A.R.T. and can also perform on-demand tests on the drive.

-Ideally, S.M.A.R.T. would allow anticipating **predictable** failures such as those caused by mechanical wearing or degradation of the disk surface, as well as **unpredictable** failures caused by an unexpected defect.
+Ideally, S.M.A.R.T. would allow anticipating __predictable__ failures such as those caused by mechanical wearing or degradation of the disk surface, as well as __unpredictable__ failures caused by an unexpected defect.
 Since drives usually don’t fail abruptly, S.M.A.R.T. gives an option for the operating system or the system administrator to identify soon-to-fail drives so they can be replaced before any data loss occurs.

 ![SSD health check on Linux](https://linuxhandbook.com/content/images/2020/06/check-ssd-health-linux.jpeg)

-### What isn’t S.M.A.R.T.?
+## What isn’t S.M.A.R.T.?

 All that seems wonderful.
 However, S.M.A.R.T. is not a crystal ball.
 It cannot predict with 100% accuracy a failure nor, on the other hand, guarantee a drive will not fail without any early warning.
-At best, S.M.A.R.T. should be used to **estimate the likeliness** of a failure.
+At best, S.M.A.R.T. should be used to __estimate the likeliness__ of a failure.

 Given the statistical nature of failure prediction, the S.M.A.R.T. technology particularly interests company using a large number of storage units, and field studies have been conducted to estimate the accuracy of S.M.A.R.T. reported issues to anticipate disk replacement needs in data centers or server farms.